Top 5 Mistakes to Avoid When Creating a Hashtag Campaign for an Event

 Hashtags are the building blocks of social media marketing for an Event or brand.
 They combine social media posts that use a particular social media hashtag and hence are also known as a hashtag aggregator.
 Hashtags allow anyone to follow a hashtag campaign on social media.
 They also gather all the online conversations about an event for a hashtag wall.

 Hashtags can also ruin the brand image if not chosen after careful analysis.
-We are explaining the key 5 mistakes that brands and businesses make while choosing and creating hashtag campaign for their events-
+We are explaining the key 5 mistakes that brands and businesses make while choosing and creating hashtag campaigns for their events-

 1. Not Researching your Hashtag

-A social media hashtag for a brand event must be researched well to know if it exists or is in use on social channels.
+A social media hashtag campaign for a brand event must be researched well to know if it exists or is in use on social channels.
 Brands certainly do not wish to get their event feeds mixed with another brand while running a hashtag campaign on social media.
 This may also confuse the event followers and attendees.
 The uniqueness of a hashtag must be thoroughly checked.

 2. Using Long, Challenging and Countless Hashtags